clj-commons/camel-snake-kebab/README.md

 # Camel_SNAKE-kebab

-A Clojure library to convert between different word case conventions.
+A Clojure library for word case conversions.

 ## Examples